-The OSOF team are passionate about protecting New Zealand’s coastal and marine environment.
+Our team are passionate about protecting New Zealand’s coastal and marine environment.
 Our members come from a diverse range of backgrounds and share a common goal; to engage and work with local communities, groups and governing agencies to take an active role in protecting the coastal and marine environment.
+Meet some of our leadership and core team members below:

 Jane has a Master’s in marine conservation and a BSc in marine biology and philosophy.
 She has a great respect for, and is fascinated by, the natural world, and wants do what she can to promote the preservation of marine ecosystems.
 In her spare time Jane loves to go on seabird research trips, hike through the bush and snorkel among the fishes.
 Role: Regional Coordinator – Hawke’s Bay Region.